pamela-nelson/payment-gateway-challenge-java-pnelson/README.md

 **LinkedIn:** [/in/PamelaJayneNelson](https://www.linkedin.com/in/pamelajaynenelson/)

 ## Features
-* Logging of all requests with linked correlationId
+* Logging of all requests/responses with linked correlationId

 * Validations of request payloads using Spring validation

 * Card numbers are luhn checked before being sent to acquiring bank to reduce calls for known invalid cards

+* Postman Collection to make requests including sample responses

 ## Notes
 The Declined scenario card fails Luhn check so cannot be sent to the simulator.